 Transforming Scholarship is an ideal counterpart and companion for capstone courses in women’s and gender studies, and for those who have finished their degree and are looking for invaluable advice while pondering, "What’s next?"

-Detailed Table of Contents Series Foreword Introduction Preface 1.
+Detailed Table of Contents Series Foreword Preface Introduction 1.
 Claiming an Education: Your Inheritance as A Student of Women’s and Gender Studies 2.
 Developing the Core of Your Academic Career: Coursework, Internships, Study Abroad, And More 3.
 How You Can Talk About Women’s and Gender Studies Anytime, Anywhere, and to Anyone 4.
 Discovering and Claiming Your Internal Strengths and External Skills 5.
 So, What Can You Do with Your Degree?
 Exploring Various Employment and Career Pathways 6.
 Women’s and Gender Studies Graduates as Change Agents Seven Profiles 7.
-Transform Your World Preparing to Graduate and Living Your Feminist Life Appendix A References Index
+Transform Your World Preparing to Graduate and Living Your Feminist Life Appendix: A Research Note References Index

 “In this timely and important third edition, Berger and Radeloff continue their deep dive into what WGS students can do with their degrees.
 Unique in its focus on students’ ‘professionalization,’ Transforming Scholarship offers everyone in WGS, from students to faculty, important insights into how to translate and communicate this field’s skills and knowledges to multiple audiences—and why it matters even more now.
 A key text for this critical moment, when the lens offered by WGS education are so important to challenging and changing the world around us.”

 Ann Braithwaite, Professor of Diversity and Social Justice Studies, University of Prince Edward Island, Canada